 Myth # 5: Once you are diagnosed with bowel cancer, it is too late to do anything about it – it is fatal.

 Bowel cancer is a preventable and highly treatable cancer when caught at an early stage.

-People who are diagnosed with stage 1 colorectal cancer (ie cancer confined to the inner lining of the bowel) have over a 90% 5 year survival rate.
-In contrast, people that have stage 4 bowel cancer where the cancer has spread to distant organs have a only a 10% 5 year survival rate.
+People who are diagnosed with stage 1 colorectal cancer (ie cancer confined to the inner lining of the bowel) have over a 90% 5-year survival rate.
+In contrast, people that have stage 4 bowel cancer where cancer has spread to distant organs have only a 10% 5-year survival rate.